RADAR: Benchmarking Language Models on Imperfect Tabular Data: The Benchmark

 \xhdr{Problem Definition} We evaluate the robustness of language models when answering data analysis questions over perturbed tables containing realistic artifacts.
 To do so, we crowdsource high-quality, complex data tables and create programmatic functions to introduce data artifacts (Fig.~\ref{fig:overview}).

 Let $T$ denote a clean source table---unperturbed, logically consistent, and free from data artifacts.
 From $T$, we derive a perturbed version $T_p$ by introducing targeted artifacts, and a corresponding cleaned (recovered) version $T_r$ that reflects the intended correction of those artifacts.
 The set of cleaning operations is denoted by $\Delta T = T_p - T_r$ and may involve dropping rows (e.g., removing a row containing invalid values such as a negative fare) and/or overwriting cell values (e.g., recovering a missing BMI value from the corresponding height and weight columns).
+During task construction, we ensure that these are the only set of corrective actions.
+See Appendix~\ref{appendix:objective_benchmark} for details.

 Given a natural language query $Q$ (e.g., ``\textit{What is the average fare per mile?}'') and a table $T$, let $f: (Q, T) \mapsto A$ denote a programmatic function that computes the correct answer $A$ by applying the logical operations implied by $Q$ over the contents of $T$.
 We assume that $Q$ is clear, unambiguous, and specifies an objective question whose answer can be deterministically computed from $T$.